POETSII/DE10-I2C-devices/README.md

     method Bit#(8) get_temp ();
 endinterface

-module mkTempReader (TempReaderIfc);
+module mkTempReader #(parameter Bit#(7) slave_addr, parameter Integer clk_freq) (TempReaderIfc);
+module mkDE10TempReader (TempReaderIfc);
 ```
 A bundled reader that automatically initialises and then constantly refreshes an internal stored value accessible via the get\_temp method.
-When given a 50MHz clock the reader will refresh the value once per second.
+Refreshes the value once per second.

+mkDE10TempReader auto sets the slave\_addr to the appropriate value for the DE10 and clk\_freq to 50MHz.

 ## Power.bsv